Fleuronic/Cubby/README.md

 ## Usage

 Cubby uses specification protocols to indicate which endpoints each API version supports.
 Use an appropriate instantiation of `JSONBin.V2.API` or `JSONBin.V3.API` depending on the endpoint you want to call.
-(Note that version 2 of the JSONBin API is planned for deprecation on February 28, 2022.)
+(Note that version 2 of the JSONBin API was planned for deprecation on February 28, 2022.)

 ### Bin